codestacks/jekyll-category-pagination/README.md

 # Jekyll Category Pagination

-Simple plugin to generate pages for specific categories.
-Categories has to be defined in your `_config.yml`.
+Simple plugin to generate numbered pages for specific categories.
+Categories has to be defined in your `_config.yml` and will be generated as single html files like `categories/<category>/page<N>.html`.

+You can read more about this plugin in "[Category Pagination in Jekyll](https://blog.codestack.de/2015/05/02/category-pagination-in-jekyll.html)".
+Furthermore this plugin can be used to create infinite scrolling blogs in Jekyll, read more about how to do this in "[SEO Friendly Infinite Scrolling with Jekyll](https://blog.codestack.de/2015/05/17/seo-friendly-infinite-scroll.html)".

 ## Installation